Have you recently become a parent? Well, there’s nothing more beautiful than that. You might need some things for your baby.

 They are mixed with various other recyclable materials.
-And, human waste can severely harm all the other items.
+And human waste can severely harm all the other items.

 You can dispose of diapers in a public bathroom, home, garbage can, etc. Wrap the diaper as tightly as possible and throw it in any of these places.

-Ensure to avoid throwing disposable diapers in public areas as they can pollute the environment.
+Avoid throwing disposable diapers in public areas as they can pollute the environment.